Board of Directors

 In 2001 he became a lead investor in Pareto Corporation, a start-up marketing services business which became a publicly traded entity in 2004.
 He served as a director until 2010, when the company was sold to a private equity firm.

-In 2011 Greg joined VRG Capital, a private equity family office; there he served as lead investor and director in a number of public and private companies including Wheels Group, Founders Advantage Capital, and GlobeAlive Technology Partners.
+In 2011 Greg joined VRG Capital, a private equity family office; there he served as lead investor and director in a number of public and private companies including Wheels Group, Jones Brown Insurance Brokerage, Founders Advantage Capital, and GlobeAlive Technology Partners.
 In 2016 he joined DCM as an investor and director; he resigned as director when he became President in November 2016.
+In June 2018, Greg was elected a director once again and appointed CEO upon the retirement of Mike Sifton.

-Greg currently serves as Chair of the Board for Jones Brown and is on the advisory boards of Kensington Capital and the Smith School of Business at Queen’s University.
+Greg is currently on the advisory boards of Kensington Capital and the Smith School of Business at Queen’s University.

 He is a founding donor of the Centre for Business Venturing at Queen’s University and is on the advisory board of “Capitalize 4 Kids,” Canada’s premier investment conference.
 He has served on boards for groups and associations including Junior Achievement, The Down Syndrome Association of Toronto, The Canadian Business Hall of Fame, and St. Joseph’s Health Centre.
 In 1992, Greg received Canada’s 125th Commemorative Anniversary medal for volunteerism in the community.